 The more stuff you’re going to put in your garage, the simpler your design needs to be.
 You’re already putting a sixteen-foot-long vehicle in something the size of your living room.

 Your eyes will naturally want to scan the room.
 Anything that gets in their way will make the room seem smaller.

 Ideally, you want the focus should be on your car.
 Your garage paint scheme should compliment it, not detract from it.

 So do your eyes a favor and keep it simple whenever possible.

-Not everyone can afford to hire an interior designer, but choosing the right paint colors doesn’t have to be hard.
-Hopefully these six garage paint ideas helped get your creative juices flowing.
+Not everyone can afford to hire an interior designer, but choosing the right paint colors doesn’t have to be complicated.
+Hopefully, these six garage paint ideas helped get your creative juices flowing.

-Just follow these six easy tips and you’ll have a great looking garage in no time!
+Just follow these easy tips, and you’ll have a great-looking garage in no time!